The Return

 tonight."
 Minako smiled.

-we're ready for Ami?"
+for Ami?"

 Minako tilted her head.